Strategic Gaussian Signaling under Linear Sensitivity Mismatch: Noisy Case: Signaling Game

-The result follows from $\tr(\Sigma_u) = \tr(\Sigma_m) - \tr(\Sigma_e)$. $ $ \end{pf} We now analyze the potential for informative equilibria.
-To maintain tractability, we consider the case of isotropic sensitivity $A = aI$. \begin{thm}[Signaling potential] Consider the case where $A = aI$ for scalar $a > 0$.
-The cost kernel is $V = (1-2a)I$. \begin{enumerate}[label=\textbf{\arabic*.},topsep=-1\baselineskip,itemindent=10pt] \item If $a \leq \tfrac{1}{2}$, the unique equilibrium is non-informative for any $\rho > 0$. \item If $a > \tfrac{1}{2}$, the information-theoretic lower bound on the encoder's cost, derived from Proposition~\ref{prop:cov_bounds}, is minimized by a strictly positive power $P > 0$ if and only if
+We now analyze the possibility of informative equilibria.
+To maintain tractability, we consider the case of isotropic sensitivity $A = aI$. \begin{thm}[Signaling threshold] Consider $A = aI$ for scalar $a > 0$. \begin{enumerate}[label=\textbf{\arabic*.},topsep=-1\baselineskip,itemindent=10pt] \item If $a \leq \tfrac{1}{2}$, the unique equilibrium is non-informative for any $\rho > 0$. \item If $a > \tfrac{1}{2}$, the information-theoretic lower bound on the encoder's cost, derived from Prop.~\ref{prop:cov_bounds}, is minimized by a strictly positive power $P > 0$ if and only if

-This condition characterizes the regime where the fundamental information-theoretic constraints allow for a cost reduction via signaling. \end{enumerate} \end{thm} \begin{pf} With $V = (1-2a)I$, the encoder minimizes $J^{\mathrm{e}} = (1-2a)\tr(\Sigma_u) + \rho P$. \begin{enumerate}[label=\textbf{\arabic*.},topsep=-1\baselineskip,itemindent=10pt] \item{If $a \leq \tfrac{1}{2}$.} The coefficient $(1-2a)$ is non-negative.
+This condition characterizes the regime in which the information-theoretic constraints allow cost reduction via signaling. \end{enumerate} \end{thm}

+\begin{pf} With $V = (1-2a)I$, the encoder minimizes $J^{\mathrm{e}} = (1-2a)\tr(\Sigma_u) + \rho P$. \begin{enumerate}[label=\textbf{\arabic*.},topsep=-1\baselineskip,itemindent=10pt] \item{If $a \leq \tfrac{1}{2}$.} The coefficient $(1-2a)$ is non-negative.
 Minimizing the cost requires minimizing $\tr(\Sigma_u)$ and $P$.
 The global minimum is attained at $\Sigma_u = O$ and $P = 0$, which is achievable by transmitting no signal.
 Thus, the equilibrium is non-informative. \item {If $a > \tfrac{1}{2}$.} The coefficient $(1-2a)$ is negative.
-Substituting the bound from Proposition~\ref{prop:cov_bounds} into the objective yields the lower bound function $f(P)$:
+Substituting the bound from Prop.~\ref{prop:cov_bounds} into the objective yields the lower bound function $f(P)$:

 where $\kappa = n^2 |\Sigma_m|^{\frac{1}{n}} |\Sigma_w|^{\frac{1}{n}}$ and $\tau = \tr(\Sigma_w)$.
 We minimize $f(P)$ over $P \geq 0$.
 Computing the derivatives:

 Since $a > 1/2$, $f''(P) > 0$ for all $P \geq 0$, so $f(P)$ is strictly convex.
 The unique global minimum occurs at $P^* > 0$ if and only if $f'(0) < 0$, which is equivalent to